GoogleCloudPlatform/appengine-python-standard/README.md

   app.wsgi_app = google.appengine.api.wrap_wsgi_app(app.wsgi_app)
 ~~~

-Then deploy your app as usual, with `gcloud app deploy`.
-The following modules
+Then deploy your app as usual, with `gcloud beta app deploy` (currently only the Beta version has the capability to enable these APIs).
+The following modules are available:
-are available:

 - `google.appengine.api.app_identity`
 - `google.appengine.api.capabilities`